gschmutz/stream-processing-workshop/01-working-with-kafka-broker/README.md

   kcat -Q -b broker -t <topic>:<partition>:<timestamp>
 ```

-Now let's use it to Produce and Consume messages.

 ### Consuming messages using `kcat`

-All the examples below are shown using `kcat`.
-If you are still on the older version (before `1.7` replace `kcat` with `kafkacat` or specify an alias as shown above).
+All examples below use `kcat`.
+Replace with `kafkacat` if you are on a pre-1.7 installation.

-The simplest way to consume a topic is just specifying the broker and the topic.
-By default all messages from the beginning of the topic will be shown.
+The simplest invocation consumes all messages from the beginning of the topic:

 ```bash
 kcat -b dataplatform -t test-topic
 ```

-If you want to start at the end of the topic, i.e. only show new messages, add the `-o` option.
+To start at the end of the topic and only receive new messages, use the `-o end` option:

 ```bash
 kcat -b dataplatform -t test-topic -o end
 ```

-To show only the last message (one for each partition), set the `-o` option to `-1`. `-2` would show the last 2 messages.
+To show only the last message per partition, set `-o -1`. `-o -2` would show the last two per partition:

 ```bash
 kcat -b dataplatform -t test-topic -o -1
 ```

-To show only the last message from exactly one partition, add the `-p` option
+To show only the last message from a single partition, add the `-p` option:

 ```bash
 kcat -b dataplatform -t test-topic -p1 -o -1
 ```

-You can use the `-f` option to format the output.
-Here we show the partition (`%p`) as well as key (`%k`) and value (`%s`):
+Use the `-f` format string to print the partition, key, and value alongside each message:

 ```bash
 kcat -b dataplatform -t test-topic -f 'Part-%p => %k:%s\n'
 ```

-If there are keys which are Null, then you can use `-Z` to actually show NULL in the output:
+> **What you should see:** Each message printed as `Part-3 => :aaa`, showing the source partition.
+Messages from the same partition appear in offset order; messages from different partitions are interleaved in the order they were fetched.

+> **What just happened?** Unlike `kafka-console-consumer`, `kcat` is a lightweight native client that connects directly to the broker without Java consumer group overhead.
+The `-f` format string is evaluated per message and gives you full control over what metadata is printed — useful for debugging partition routing and key distribution.

+To display `null` keys explicitly, add the `-Z` flag:

 ```bash
 kcat -b dataplatform -t test-topic -f 'Part-%p => %k:%s\n' -Z
 ```

-There is also the option `-J` to have the output emitted as JSON.
+To emit each message as a JSON envelope, use `-J`:

 ```bash
 kcat -b dataplatform -t test-topic -J